hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Trove results will be the final set added to 2020.

+Imported all 59 to 2020, then lex-searched for "not HE", activate and invert.
+Forgot to do the move to N1 notes.
+Re-do.

 --
 Realise should also search JLS specifically.
 Have done, 0 results as access provided via JSTOR (already searched).